HomeSpan/HomeSpan/docs/TVServices.md

 * `Characteristic::CurrentVisibilityState()` and `Characteristic::TargetVisibilityState()` - these two Characteristics work in tandem much like any current-state/target-state pair.
 When these are defined for an Input Source, a checkbox toggle appears next to the name of the Input Source on the Settings page, provided `Characteristic::IsConfigured()` has also been defined.
 Clicking the checkbox causes the Home App to toggle the TargetVisibilityState between 0 to 1, where 0 ironically means the checkbox is *checked*, and 1 means it is *unchecked* (the reverse of what you might expect!).
 If you read this update in HomeSpan you can then use `setVal()` to change the CurrentVisibiltyState() to match the TargetVisibilityState().
 Setting CurrentVisibilityState() to 0 means the Input Source appears as a choice in the Input Source Selector.
 Setting CurrentVisibilityState() to 1 means it does not appear as a selection.
 Note these features only operate if an ID has been set for the Input Source with `Characteristic::Identifier()`, and IsConfigured() has been defined and set to 1.

+### Examples

+Please see [*File → Examples → HomeSpan → Other Examples → Television*](../Other%20Examples/Television) for a complete worked example demonstrating the effects of using different combinations of the above Characteristics